ciori/dbotor/README.md

 Follow this if you want to start from a Raspberry Pi with an SD card and an SSD.

 1. Create SD card:
-    - use rpi imager and press `crtl + shift + x` to customize install
+    - use rpi imager and press `crtl + shift + x` to customize install:
         - set hostname
         - set username and password for your normal management user (you will change the password later)
         - set locale
     - enable ssh with your public key
-    - flash the os into the sd card (64bit lite version)
+    - flash the os (Raspberry Pi OS 64bit Lite) into the sd card

 2. Initial configuration:
     - start the pi with the sd card and the ssd inserted